 IMPACT Silver Spring helps local community establish an urban micro-farm in Wheaton, spring 2021.
 Volunteers clean up vacant lot and levels plots for raised garden beds.
 CKC provides technical assistance, seed starts and support to get farm up and running.

-TELL OUR REPRESENTATIVES THAT WE NEED MORE URBAN FARMS
+TELL YOUR REPRESENTATIVES THAT MORE URBAN FARMS ARE NEEDED

 Montgomery County Councilmember, Evan Glass, visits Koiner Farm in October 2019 and speaks with CKC's composting interns.

-Montgomery County Councilmember, Tom Hucker, speaks with Charlie Koiner after passage of Hucker's Urban Ag Tax Credit bill (31-16).
+Montgomery County Councilmember, Tom Hucker, speaks with Charlie Koiner after passage of the Urban Ag Tax Credit bill (31-16).